Conditions of Play

 FRIDAY, JUNE 21, 2019

-5 pm Horserace: The low twenty players after round one of competition will be invited to participate.
+5 pm Horserace: The low ten male and the low ten female players after round one of competition will be invited to participate.
 This will be played on our Bridges 9-hole rotation.
-The two champions of the race will receive complimentary entry into the 2019 Glencoe Invitational.
+The two champions of the race will receive complimentary entry into the 2021 Glencoe Invitational.

 Glencoe Invitational Closing Awards Banquet